Notified Body Services

 - In vitro diagnostic medical devices, IVDD Annex II devices and devices for self-testing

-Choose Eurofins Medical Device Testing to help you obtain:
+Choose Eurofins Medical Device Testing to obtain:

 ✔ EC Type Examination certificates (MDD, Annex III)